 But, you will see it start almost immediately.
 Of the 3, Iron seems to take a bit longer.
 But the results are gorgeous! 🙂

 How to Faux Patina Paint Metal Finishes: 20 examples to get you started!

 That’s it, that’s How to Faux Patina Paint Metal Finishes!
 There must be hundreds more ways to play around with these paints and patinas.

 Have fun playing around with the finish and patina you love most, or get the full set from the Dixie Belle Paint Company Shop.
 I love them!!!!!!
 And as always, let me know if you have any questions!

 If you like playing around with paints, you’ll love this fun and easy DIY Acrylic Pour Tutorial.

 Or this beautiful DIY Acrylic Paint Pouring Wall Art tutorial.

 Here’s how I used that beautiful copper paint with blue on a table.

 Need to strip an old finish off your project first?
 Check out my Easy DIY Paint Stripping Steps.

 Feeling inspired?
-Now that you know How to Patina Paint DIY Faux Metal Finishes, get to it!
+Now that you know How to Faux Patina Paint Metal Finishes, get to it!
 Have fun and let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.